rcc-uchicago/user-guide/docs/storage.md

 </details>

 !!! warning "Over quota?"
       If you exceed your quota, it can lead to errors since numerous applications may become unable to function properly.
-See our [FAQ page on data management](../FAQ/data_management_faq.md) for multiple strategies for getting back under quota.
+See our [data management FAQ](FAQ/data-management.md) for multiple strategies for getting back under quota.